Beijing has a lot to offer, so we share 10 things to do in Beijing, China & some unique things to do in Beijing, to get off the beaten path.

 This palace complex is China’s largest and best-preserved collection of ancient buildings.
 Once home to two generations of Dynasties, the Forbidden City is now a popular spot for tourists and Chinese alike.
-You can pay a guide to talk you through the palace or get an audio tour for RMB 40.
+The entrance fee is RMB 60 and you can pay a guide to talk you through the palace or get an audio tour for RMB 40.

 3) Summer Palace

 Open 6.30am – 8.30pm, entrance fee RMB 40 (low season), RMB 50 (peak season).
 Take Subway Line 4 to Beigongmen Station for the North Palace gate or Xiyuan station (exit C2) for the East Palace Gate.

 This Royal Park is the gem of Beijing and is perfect during the summer months.
 The Summer Palace is expansive and can take 2-3 hours to walk around.
 Take a camera and capture the rich landscapes and cultural heritage.